Phishing attacks certainly aren’t what they used to be when they originated in the mid-1990s.

 According to MIT Technology Review, ransomware attacks netted $7.5 billion in the U.S. alone in 2019.
 This is a huge problem, especially for small to medium-sized businesses (SMBs) who may not be able to financially recover from an attack.

 Any business serious about eliminating attacks and protecting data should consider implementing anti-phishing software, but it can be difficult to make a selection.
-Today’s business software solutions are diverse and complex, with wide-ranging features and capabilities.
+Today’s business cloud-based software solutions are diverse and complex, with wide-ranging features and capabilities.

 Learn More about Anti-Phishing Software